i3tyc/AdaptSLAM/README.md

     }

 # Acknowledgments
+The contributors of the code are [Ying Chen](https://sites.duke.edu/marialabyingchen/) and [Maria Gorlatova](https://maria.gorlatova.com/).
+For questions on this repository or the related paper, please contact Ying Chen at yc383 [AT] duke [DOT] edu.

 This work was supported in part by NSF grants CSR1903136, CNS-1908051, and CNS-2112562, NSF CAREER Award IIS-2046072, by an IBM Faculty Award, and by the Australian Research Council under Grant DP200101627.